-A mass movement will be necessary to overthrow this exploitative system, and it will also be necessary to build a sustainable, socialist society, which is democratically run and planned by workers and youth to meet everyone’s needs, where mental and physical health is a central priority of the organization of society.
+A mass movement will be necessary to overthrow this exploitative system, and it will also be necessary to build a sustainable, socialist society, that is democratically run and planned by workers and youth to meet everyone’s needs, where mental and physical health is a central priority of the organization of society.

-- Medicare for All in the U.S., including full coverage of robust mental health services.
+- Medicare for All in the US, including full coverage of robust mental health services.

-- Tax the wealthy and big business to massively fund mental health care, from community based health organizations providing therapy services to counselors in all of our schools.
-Use this money to also fully fund our schools, community centers, and community based art and culture programming!
+- Tax the wealthy and big business to massively fund mental health care, from community-based health organizations providing therapy services to counselors in all of our schools.
+Use this money to also fully fund our schools, community centers, and community-based art and culture programming!